ShenghaoLin/Java-CPP-Translator/README.md

 The given task to translate Java programs to C++ was divided into 5 phases.
-The translator currently supports translation of header files and implementation files for all 51 inputs (000 to 050) given in src/test/java/inputs/. for the first 20 test inputs given in src/test/java/inputs/.
+The translator currently supports translation of header files and implementation files for all 51 inputs (000 to 050) given in src/test/java/inputs/.
 This means that the translator support dynamic dispath, method overriding, method overloading, all runtime checks including arrays, Java casts, arrays and multidimensional arrays.
 Overall, this is a robust translator capable of translating a variety of test inputs successfully.